NEW ZEALAND: Top Ten Group New Zealand Ltd v Tasman Tourism New Zealand Ltd [2024] NZHC 1508

 Read More…

-ITALY: the Italian antitrust authority opens an investigation, in connection with a restriction on online sales provided in the framework of a selective distribution network
+ITALY: The Italian antitrust authority opens an investigation, in connection with a restriction on online sales provided in the framework of a selective distribution network

 On 18 March 2025, the Italian Competition Authority (AGCM) opened an investigation against the company Morellato S.p.A. for alleged anti-competitive conduct.
 In particular, this conduct consists in prohibiting the members of its (selective) distribution network from selling products on online platforms managed by third parties (‘marketplaces’), and the alleged unlawfulness of this conduct would derive […]